Mike Jeffries (businessman): Early career

 In 1984, Jeffries founded Alcott & Andrews, a brand targeted at career women.
-The brand was initially successful, but in 1989 it fell into bankruptcy due to overexpansion, and closed.
-Afterward, Jeffries took a position at Paul Harris, a Midwest clothing chain.
+The store fell into bankruptcy in 1989 due to over-expansion and closed, with the New York Times noting that the store offered "too little variety in its merchandise."

+After the Alcott & Andrews bankruptcy in late 1989, Jeffries worked in merchandising at Paul Harris, a Midwest clothing chain that also went bankrupt, in early 1991.